-For those who live in the Tri-Valley, summertime could mean day trips to the lake and night time visits to the fair, or scenic drives up to Mt.
-Diablo State Park’s summit and spine-tingling plummets down the waterslides at The Wave.
+Summertime in the Tri-Valley means day trips to the lake, playing carnival games at the Alameda County Fair, scenic drives up to Mt.
+Diablo State Park’s summit, and spine-tingling plummets down the waterslides at The Wave.
 Between warm, sunny weather and fun, seasonal festivities, summertime is one of the best times to visit the Tri-Valley.
 Don’t miss out on these top summertime must-sees and must-do’s below!

 With virtually zero light pollution for 100 miles south, Del Valle Regional Park is one of the best places in the entire Bay Area to go stargazing.
 Reserve a camping spot to view the skies from inside the park or watch from the outskirts just up the road from the entrance gates.
-Throughout the year, the Tri-Valley Stargazers will also host meet-ups where visitors can enter the park after hours and look through high-powered astronomer’s telescopes at the skies above.
 Keep in mind that certain stars and planets (like Jupiter!) are only visible during summer months.
-For more information about stargazing events at Del Valle Regional Park, visit ebparks.org.
+More Info →

 Each year, The Wave open their doors for visitors and residents to enjoy their water slides, indoor and outdoor swimming pools, lounge areas, and children’s water park.
-Cool down in one of the pools or snag some sweet treats from a Rita’s Italian Ice stand.
-The park has plenty of shade to relax in in-between swims or cabanas are available to rent for the day.
-For admission information & hours of operation, visit dublinwave.com.
+Rent poolside loungers and cabanas for an extra convenient and comfortable visit.
+More Info →

 Every Friday evening throughout the summer, local bands take the stage at Lions Wayside Park for a night of music and dancing in the heart of downtown Pleasanton.
 Grab dinner on Main Street just around the corner, and then head over to the park for a night of free and fun entertainment.
-To check out this year’s concert lineup, visit pleasantondowntown.net.
+More Info →

-Mt.
-Diablo State Park features miles of interconnected trails and panoramic views of the entire San Francisco Bay Area, making it a summer hotspot for hiking, biking, camping, and rock climbing.
+Mount Diablo State Park features miles of interconnected trails and panoramic views of the entire San Francisco Bay Area, making it a summer hotspot for hiking, biking, camping, and rock climbing.
 Explore Rock City’s ancient wind caves while taking a trip down the “Trail of Time” or head up to the Summit Visitor Center where you can stand on the actual summit of the Bay Area’s tallest peak.
+More Info →